Von Hertzen Brothers: History

 In 2016, when the New Day Rising tour was over, the band announced that the would be taking an indefinite hiatus.
 The break did not last long as in October 2017 von Hertzen Brothers came out with their seventh album War Is Over, which was released by Mascot Label Group.
 Also new collaborations with ITB (International Talent Booking) and 7pm management were established.
 The album release was accompanied by a headlining tour in the UK which continues in Finland through the end of 2017.

-In the autumn of 2020 the brothers announced they have been writing music for the eight studio album and on the 13th of December they announced that the album titled Red Alert in the Blue Forest will be released on March 18, 2022.
+In the autumn of 2020 the brothers announced they have been writing music for the eight studio album and on 13 December they announced that the album titled Red Alert in the Blue Forest will be released on March 18, 2022.